 Transcripts or Captions for Audio and Video content

 There’s a huge section of the audience that either can’t hear well or speak another language.
 It’s important to include transcripts and captions for the audio and video content on your website or social media platforms.

 There are several services free or paid, which let users convert speech to text using speech recognition technology.
-There are powerful apps like BIGVU that let creators insert closed captions to any video with just one click.
+There are powerful apps that let creators insert closed captions to any video with just one click.
 With such technology available in 2022, it’s important to include them in all content you post on your website or page.

 Always Add Alt Text for Images

 If you are wondering what an Alt text is, it’s an alternate text added to the image attribute to describe what the image is about.
 This should be very crisp, clear, and helpful with the flow of text on-page.